focal length: 45 mm

 film size: 35 mm

 The camera is made from die cast aluminium with a satin finish stainless steel top and bottom plate.
-The camera measures 125 by 85 by 65 mm and weighs x g.
+The camera measures 125 by 85 by 65 mm.

 The lens is a Color-Isconar made by Isco-Göttingen (which is a division of Schneider-Kreuznach).